nosana-ci/docs.nosana.io/docs/tokens/nft.md

 | `23.9%` | Pause                   |
 | `24.0%` | Fail                    |

+@tab Crypto Goal
 ### Crypto Goal

 What's your crypto goal?
+A number of 6 attributes are defined in this layer.

 | Rarity  | Attribute               |
 |---------|-------------------------|